Corollarium/localtls/README.md

 You essentially need Python 3.6 or above, certbot and the dnslib PIP.

 We provide a simple `util/ubuntu-install.bash` script that installs all you need to be able to run this software on a fresh Ubuntu installation.
+Notice it will kill the default nameserver, so you'll have no DNS resolving after your run it.
+Just start localtls after that.
 And hey, if you are running your own DNS server you should know what to do anyway.

 ## The main DNS server

-Run: `python3 dnsserver.py`.
+You probably want to start dnsserver in production like this:

+`python3 dnsserver.py --domain yourdomain.net --soa-master=ns1.yourdomain.net --soa-email=email@yourdomain.net --log-level ERROR --http-port 80 --http-index /somewhere/index.html`

 Run `python3 dnsserver.py --help` for a list of arguments.

 * `--domain`: REQUIRED.
 Your domain or subdomain.
+* `--soa-master`: STRONGLY RECOMMENDED.
+Primary master name server for SOA record.
+You should fill this to be compliant to RFC 1035.
+* `--soa-email`: STRONGLY RECOMMENDED.
+Email address for administrator for SOA record.
+You should fill this to be compliant to RFC 1035.
 * `--dns-port`: DNS server port.
 Defaults to 53.
 You need to be root on linux to run this on a port < 1024.
 * `--dns-fallback`: The DNS fallback server.
 This server can be used as full DNS resolver in your network, falling back to this server.
 * `--domain-ipv4`: The ipv4 for the naked domain.
 Defaults to the server IPV4.